tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/WooCommerce.md

 tags: ["subtopic"]
 ---

-WooCommerce is a Wordpress plugin that ease the creation of an integrated online store.
+WooCommerce is a WordPress plugin that ease the creation of an integrated online store.
 To let your **clients** pay with PayU from your website, you need to install the plugin for WooCommerce, which integrates PayU Latam as a valid payment gateway.
 For more information about WooCommerce, refer to their [official website](https://woocommerce.com/).

 ## Prerequisites
 * You need an active account in PayU Latam.
 * Having installed [WordPress 3.8](https://wordpress.com/en) or higher.
-* Having installed WooCommerce 2.0 or higher in the Wordpress website.
+* Having installed WooCommerce 2.0 or higher in the WordPress website.
 * Having the PayU's WooCommerce plugin downloaded and stored in an accessible location.
 Click [here](http://developers.payulatam.com/plugins/woocommerce-payu-latam-2.1.zip) to download it.

 ## Installation